President Aliyev: Azerbaijan, Iran have strong political will for rapid development of ties (PHOTO) (UPDATE)

 President of Azerbaijan Ilham Aliyev has received Head of the Presidential Office of the Islamic Republic of Iran Mahmoud Vaezi.

-Noting that for the period that passed after the visit, the relations between the two sides gained new momentum, Ilham Aliyev said that the issues that had remained unresolved for many years were settled through joint efforts.
+Noting that for the period that passed after the visit the relations between the two sides gained new momentum, Ilham Aliyev said the issues that had remained unresolved for many years were settled through joint efforts.

 This shows that both countries have strong political will for the rapid development of ties, he added.